forcedotcom/commerce-on-lightning/README.md

       [default: ~/.commerce/examples/csv/Alpine-small.csv] The csv file containing products to import.
 Pass in empty value to do product-less import

-  -d, --type=b2c|b2b
-      [default: b2c] The type of store you want to create

   -f, --definitionfile=definitionfile
       [default: ~/.commerce/config/store-scratch-def.json] config file

+  -o, --type=b2c|b2b
+      [default: b2c] The type of store you want to create

   -s, --store-name=store-name
       [default: 1commerce] name of the site to create